FormidableLabs/victory/docs/src/content/docs/victory-scatter.md

 In addition to svg style properties and `label`, `VictoryScatter` will also preferentially use `symbol` and `size` properties supplied via data objects.

+If you want to use SVG icons from a custom component or an SVG based icon library like [react-icons](https://react-icons.github.io/react-icons/) use `dataComponent` property.[Read about it here](#datacomponent)

 ```playground
 <VictoryScatter
   data={[